dragosroua/flippando-glitch/docs/Deployment.md

 # Deployment

-At the moment of writing, the game is deployed on Evmos testnet as a Solidity smart contract.
-Make sure you added the testnet to MetaMask and get some testnet tokens from the testnet faaucet.
-Refer to Evmos official docs for that.
+At the moment of writing, the game is deployed on a few testnets, including Evmos and Polygon.
+The deployment consists of a pool of smart contracts and some basic UI.
+Make sure you added the testnets to MetaMask and get some testnet tokens from the testnet faucet.
+Refer to the specific testnet docs for that.
 In the current implementation each flip is a separate transaction that must be approved in MetaMask, but the gas fees are very low.

 1. Clone the repo
 2. Run `npm run dev`.
 This should start the UI on `localhost:3000`.